-Zoom meetings are considered formal classes.
+ZOOM classes/meetings: Zoom meetings are considered formal classes.
 Therefore, the student must be present in a stationary environment-not working, driving, shopping, or engaged in some other activity.
-There should be no TV, cell phones, or other distractions during the meeting.
+There should be no TV, cell phones, or other distractors during the meeting.
 The student's camera must be on for the entire time of the class/meeting.
 The microphone should be muted unless the student is answering a question, presenting information, or otherwise engaged in the course discussion.
-The student MUST BE ON TIME for the Zoom meeting; once the course instructor has started the lecture/meeting, the late student WILL NOT be allowed in and will be counted absent.
+If the student does not follow Zoom etiquette as outlined in the VN handbook, the student will be removed from the Zoom meeting and given an absence.
+The student MUST BE ON TIME for the Zoom meeting; once the course instructor has started the lecture/meeting, the late student WILL NOT be allowed in and will be counted as absent.

 Students must attend all live classroom presentations and all Zoom meetings.
-A student who exceeds the allowable absences in any one class will be withdrawn from the program except in the case of COVID-19 exposure.
+A student who exceeds the allowable absences in any one class will be withdrawn from the program except in the case of a COVID exposure (see handbook for policy).